littletelx360/MGLayers/README.md

 See the `PakFileWriter` source file for a reference implementation.
 `PakFile` has a reference implementation of a reader.

+## Troubleshooting

+Sometimes, installing the `MGLayers` package can cause MonoGame to prioritize `MonoGame.Framework.Portable`, and this will result in `Window` being `null`, likely breaking your game.
+To solve this, uninstall your platform-specific package (`MonoGame.Framework.DesktopGL` for example), install `MGLayers`, then reinstall the platform-specific package.

 Copyright &copy; 2017-2018 0xFireball.
 All Rights Reserved.

 Licensed under the Apache License 2.0.